 I was just starting out.

 I do not work to be rich or to gain the wealth that money can buy.
 No, I am working for a feeling.
 I am working for a sense of redemption.
-I am working so that I have options to enjoy more of my life and yes, I am working and often hoping that wherever they are – Mom, Pop, please be proud of me.
+I am working so that I have options to enjoy more of my life and, yes, I am working and often hoping that wherever they are – Mom, Pop, please be proud of me (faults and all).

 I often tell you this but I will tell you again.